ruapotato/Lavinder/docs/manual/config/lazy.rst

     * - ``lazy.spawncmd()``
       - Open command prompt on the bar.
 See prompt widget.
     * - ``lazy.restart()``
-      - Restart Qtile and reload its config.
+      - Restart Lavinder and reload its config.
 It won't close your windows
     * - ``lazy.shutdown()``
-      - Close the whole Qtile
+      - Close the whole Lavinder

 Group functions
 ---------------